 9. Add 8 more phyllo pastry sheets, brushing each of the sheets with the melted butter and olive oil mixture.
 Make sure to tuck each phyllo pastry sheet on the sides of the springform pan.

 10. Bake the Spanakopita for 50 minutes or until the pie crust is golden on top.
-Once cooked, remove the Greek Spinach Pie from the oven and allow the Spanakopita to cool for 5 minutes prior to removing from the springform pan.
+Once cooked, remove the Greek Spinach Pie from the oven and allow the Spanakopita to cool for 5 minutes prior to removing it from the springform pan.

 SERVINGS 8-10 | PREP & COOK TIME 1 hr 15 minutes